-But there’s been some concern that new variants with significant mutations, such as the South African and Brazilian strains, may throw a spanner in the works of the vaccine rollout.
+But there’s been some concern that new variants with significant mutations, such as the Indian variant, may throw a spanner in the works of the vaccine rollout.

-Secondly, while the results of the study show that the Oxford vaccine may be less effective at preventing mild to moderate Covid symptoms in those infected with the South African variant, it should still protect against severe disease and hospitalisation, according to one of the Oxford vaccine’s lead developers.
+It’s also important to note that the vaccines should still protect against severe disease and hospitalisation, according to one of the Oxford vaccine’s lead developers.

 So if you’re due to get the vaccine, or have already had your first jab, it’s still going to help protect you against the more prevalent strains of COVID-19 present in the UK, and should still help to prevent severe illness caused by other variants.

 Furthermore, vaccine formulations can be tweaked relatively quickly to adapt to the changing virus.
 There are already plans to modify the Oxford and Pfizer jabs, which could then be given as a booster.

 Where will I get my vaccine?